Use in commercetools

 Once you’ve implemented a mechanism to listen to changes in commercetools, your mechanism will need to update your Coveo index with the latest product information.

-The How to update your catalog article provides detailed instructions on how to format the content received from commercetools and update your Coveo index with the latest product information using the Coveo Push API.
+The How to update your catalog article provides detailed instructions on how to format the content received from commercetools and update your Coveo index with the latest product information using the Coveo Stream API.

 High-level overview